GMahant1/LightBnB/LightBnB_WebApp-master/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.
+* Install all required dependencies using `npm install`.
+* Use `npm run local` to start server.
+* Run the schema and seed files provided to create tables and fake data.
+* Use PSQL command `\dt` to view all tables used for the project.

+Project used to practice connecting an app to a database, and create safe queries,changing queries based on user picked filters.